Vinigperuzzi/Rebase_labs_12/README.md

 # Rebase_labs_12
 Here you can see the code for the Rebase Lab app.
-In this course we will work with sinatra, docker, react, pure javascript, html and css, and in my case, postgreSQL.
+In this course we will work with sinatra, docker, pure javascript, html and css, and in my case, postgreSQL.

 ### How to run